-You can do this:

-View snapshots stored in camera memory on a smartphone, and copy snapshots and movies to a smartphone for viewing.
-You can also view snapshots and movies in camera memory on a computer, and copy them to a computer (page 95).
+With this function: You can do this: Shoot with phone Remotely control and shoot with the camera using a smartphone (page 92).
+Send to phone Send snapshots and movies recorded with your camera to your smartphone.
+After sending an image to a smartphone, you can then upload it from the smartphone to a social networking service (page 98).
+View on phone View snapshots stored in camera memory on a smartphone, and copy snapshots and movies to a smartphone for viewing.
+You can also view snapshots and movies in camera memory on a computer, and copy them to a computer (page 99).

 - Inside an aircraft or anywhere else where use of wireless communication is restricted or prohibited, put the camera into the airplane mode. - Some smartphone models may not be able to play back movie files from your camera. - Depending on your smartphone model, its operating system version, and/or its remaining storage capacity can cause failure of a movie or snapshot save operation.
-Receiving a camera file, perform the required operation on your smartphone to check if the file was stored properly. - · A movie received on an Android terminal: - Movies are not displayed by Gallery app.
-Movies are stored in a folder named "EXILIM Connect". - A separate movie player is required to playback movies (whose files have the file name extension MOV). - Depending on your movie player, you may not be able to playback movies and/ or audio. - Images recorded on another manufacturer's camera cannot be sent using this function.
+Receiving a camera file, perform the required operation on your smartphone to check if the file was stored properly. - Location information is not added to snapshot data stored in camera memory. - · A movie received on an Android terminal: - Depending on your movie player, you may not be able to playback movies and/ or audio. - Images recorded on another manufacturer's camera cannot be sent using this function.